 Effectively running advocacy campaigns can not only solidify your connections with long-term and recurring supporters, but it also allows your organization to grow your network of donors and volunteers who are passionate about your cause.
 Give your campaign its best chance at success by keeping up with advocacy best practices and strategically applying them to your efforts.

 To take your advocacy campaigns to the next level, we’ll walk through the following four strategies your nonprofit can use:

-- Market your advocacy campaign on multiple platforms.
+- Market your advocacy campaign using multiple platforms.

-- Use your CRM to track relationships with supporters.
+- Leverage your nonprofit CRM to track campaign metrics.

 - Focus on volunteer retention.

 Although your organization may launch multiple campaigns in response to current developments related to your cause, remember that nonprofit advocacy is an ongoing process.
 Consider these advocacy strategies both in light of short-term efforts and long-term initiatives to give your organization the best chance at creating lasting change.
 Let’s dive in!

 1. Market your advocacy campaign using multiple platforms.